mieky/mieky.github.io/index.md

 <h1 class="site-title">Hi there!</h1>

-<p class="intro-line">I'm Mike Arvela.</p>

-I'm a web developer and family guy from Tampere, a mighty fine town in Northern Europe.
+I'm Mike Arvela, a web developer and family guy from Tampere – a mighty fine town in Northern Europe.
 I work with location platforms at <a href="https://www.here.com/" class="external-link">HERE Technologies</a>.
 Before that I spent an awesome ten years at a consultancy called [Futurice](https://www.futurice.com/).

 I'm thrilled to work in the intersection of technology and people.
 I enjoy creating stellar software as well as helping people discover new ideas.